 Burn Permit Information

-All commercial or second party persons wishing to burn must obtain a commercial burn permit for $25 through the Fire Marshall’s office.
-In some cases, the Fire Marshall may need to visually inspect the site and or materials to be burned.
-The Burn Permit may only be used as per the conditions on the permit.
+All commercial or second-party persons wishing to burn must obtain a commercial burn permit for $25 through the Fire Marshal’s Office.
+In some cases, the fire marshal may need to visually inspect the site and or materials to be burned.
+The burn permit may only be used as per the conditions on the permit.

-Burn Permits can be obtained from the Central Fire Station, 310 Broadway or the Lakeshore Station, 220 Lakeshore Drive.
+Burn permits can be obtained from either the Central Fire Station at 310 Broadway, or the Lakeshore Station at 220 Lakeshore Drive.

-Commercial - Monday thru Friday between 8 a.m. and 5 p.m.
+- Commercial permitting hours are Monday through Friday between 8 a.m. and 5 p.m.